 Section 8.
 CoC-Wide Anti-Discrimination Policy.
 The Fresno Madera Continuum of Care, the agencies funded by the CoC and/or ESG, the CoC's Coordinated Entry system, and their staff, volunteers, and interns are all committed to complying with all requirements regarding the HUD Equal Access Rule and all other all federal, state and local non-discrimination and privacy laws.
-The CoC's full anti-discrimination policies are contained in the Written Standards.
 CoC and ESG-funded providers shall not discriminate on the basis of any protected characteristic, including race, color, national origin, religion, sex, familial status, disability, or age.
 CoC-funded housing shall be made available to all otherwise eligible individuals regardless of actual or perceived sexual orientation, gender identity, or marital status.